ServiceDesignKIT/ServiceDesignKIT/README.md

 **5.Install Material-UI**

-1.Run
+1. Run

  ```bash
   npm install material-ui
   ```

-And go to [Material-UI](https://github.com/callemall/material-ui)for further information.
+And go to [Material-UI] (https://github.com/callemall/material-ui)for further information on how to import the components.

-#License
+# License

 ServiceDesignKIT is released unter MIT License | Copyright (c) 2017 Erwin Leung